 These restrictions relating to the transfer and the issue of shares of the Company do not generally apply in the case of an issue or a transfer in favor of an investment dealer or a holding company of an investment dealer so long as the transfer is affected in the ordinary course of the activities of its securities business.
-The Board of Directors of the Company has the power to establish the rules and procedures that it considers necessary and appropriate to implement these provisions.
+The Board of the Company has the power to establish the rules and procedures that it considers necessary and appropriate to implement these provisions.

-As the Company is the parent company of Canaccord Genuity Corp. which is regulated by the Investment Industry Regulatory Organization of Canada (IIROC), the IIROC Dealer-Member Rules require the Company to obtain prior approval of an IIROC District

-Council of any transaction that would permit an investor, alone or together with its associates and affiliates, to own voting securities carrying 10% or more of the votes carried by all voting securities of the Company.
+As the Company is the parent company of Canaccord Genuity Corp. which is regulated by the CIRO.
+The CIRO Dealer-Member Rules require the Company to obtain prior approval of an CIRO District Council of any transaction that would permit an investor, alone or together with its associates and affiliates, to own voting securities carrying 10% or more of the votes carried by all voting securities of the Company.